wimmer-k/MuonRCNP/README.md

 “-l L” to read up to event L
 “-v V” verbose level

 so far there are spectra for the germanium energies and the BaF pulse height defined.
-More spectra need to be defined
+More spectra need to be defined.